ares5221/Implementation-of-Question-Answering-System/README.md

 # Implementation-of-Question-Answering-System

-this project for q-a system
+##this project for q-a system
+####first,you should download the BERT chinese mmodel chinese_L-12_H-768_A-12
+secend，you should start the bert-server frmo hanxiao
+ ---
+  >if you are win10 cd to this dir /bert-as-service bert-serving-start -model_dir G:/pythonworkspace/chinese_L-12_H-768_A-12 -num_worker=4
+ ---
-first,you should download the BERT chinese mmodel chinese_L-12_H-768_A-12 secend，you should start the bert-server frmo hanxiao if you are win10 cd to this dir /bert-as-service bert-serving-start -model_dir G:/pythonworkspace/chinese_L-12_H-768_A-12 -num_worker=4 if you are in Linux ubuntu 17.0 pip install bert-serving-service pip install bert-serving-client cd to /bert-as-service,there is not cls: ert-serving-start
+ > if you are in Linux ubuntu 17.0 pip install bert-serving-service pip install bert-serving-client cd to /bert-as-service,there is not cls: ert-serving-start